-Here, children aged 2 to 17 can plant their own crops and flowers and harvest them under the guidance of garden instructors.
-Younger children combine planting, tending, and harvesting with craftmaking and creative play.
-For older children, lessons in science and urban ecology accompany the gardening, and teenagers who successfully complete the program can go on to become Junior Instructors.
+Here, children 2 to 17 years old can plant their own crops and flowers and harvest them under the guidance of garden instructors.
+Younger children combine planting, tending, and harvesting with craft making and creative play.
+For older children, lessons in science and urban ecology accompany the gardening, and teenagers who successfully complete the program can go on to become junior instructors.
 Over a thousand youngsters now garden in the Children's Garden every year.

 In the Children’s Garden and Beyond

-In BBG’s classic Children’s Garden program, kids ages 6 to 13 develop basic horticulture and botany skills as they bring garden plots to life with seasonal fruits and vegetables and enjoy crafting, cooking, nature exploration, and other hands-on activities.
-Learn More ›
+In BBG’s classic Children’s Garden program, kids aged 6 to 13 develop basic horticulture and botany skills as they bring garden plots to life with seasonal fruits and vegetables and enjoy crafting, cooking, nature exploration, and other hands-on activities.
+Learn More

 Trees and Saplings

-BBG’s youngest gardeners, just two to three years old, work with adult partners to go on scavenger hunts, harvest in the Garden, sing songs, taste new foods, and create nature crafts.
-Learn More ›
+BBG’s youngest gardeners, 2 to 3 years old, work with adult partners to go on scavenger hunts, harvest in the Garden, sing songs, taste new foods, and create nature crafts.
+Learn More

-During these summer programs, kids ages 7 to 12 explore the wide world of plants with hands-on activities like cooking fresh harvest, planting projects, going on nature walks, creating nature-inspired art, and more!
+In this summer program, kids aged 4 to 13 explore the wide world of plants with hands-on activities like cooking fresh harvest, planting projects, going on nature walks, creating nature-inspired art, and more!
 Learn More

 Junior Botanists and Plant Investigators

-Students ages 9 to 13 can be nominated by teachers in the school-based Project Green Reach program to participate in this science-focused, full-scholarship summer program.
+Students aged 9 to 13 can be nominated by teachers in the school-based Project Green Reach program to participate in this science-focused, full-scholarship summer program.
+Learn More

-Teens accepted into the nine-month GAP program learn about botany, horticulture, urban farming, and environmental education methods as they also develop job skills including teamwork, mentoring, and communication.
-Learn More ›
+Teens accepted into the 9-month GAP program learn about botany, horticulture, urban farming, and environmental education methods as they also develop job skills like teamwork, mentoring, and communication.
+Learn More

 BASE Garden Crew